ParisaFarmanifard/Iris-SAM/README.md

-# Iris Segmentation Using Foundational Model
+# Iris Segmentation Using Foundation Model
 This repository contains the code for training and inference of SAM on Iris dataset.

 ## Requirements